 Severe Weather Criteria

-In the event of severe weather, the National Weather Service looks for the following criteria:
+In the event of severe weather, the National Weather Service looks for the following types of spotter reports:

-- Hail – any size initially; then penny size, ¾” diameter or larger thereafter
+- Hail – any size initially; then penny size, ¾” diameter and then the largest hailstone observed thereafter

 - Measured wind speeds of 50 mph or greater